2dof/esp_control/Examples/README.md

 # 2. Class controller example

 This tutorial will cover:
 - Part 1: Implementing basic  p-i-d controller as class object
 - Part 2: Using timer interrupt (esp32 micropython)

-Tutorial will not cover how to implement fully application (menu system, loading data from memory) but some sugestions will be added
+Tutorial will not cover how to implement fully application (menu system, loading data from memory) but some sugestions will be added in part 2

 In this example, a ```pid_awm_updateControl()``` function from pid_aw.py will be used as the main p-i-d algorithm, and a FOPDT_model (from simple_models_esp.py) will be used for simulation.